Planeman/5271-Exercises/hw1/sploit2/readme2.txt

 The buffer in main contains the sequence of addresses that the printf statement ultimately wants to overwrite.
-These addresses are the individual byte addresses of writeLog's return pointer.
-Since my printf attack overwrites one byte at a time I needed to place all for byte addresses in here.
+These addresses are the individual byte addresses of writeLog's return pointer as well as the pointer for tempString.
+Since my printf attack overwrites one byte at a time I needed to place the full address for each of the 4 bytes (another 4 including tempString addresses) of the return pointer in log.
 I also repeated the 4 addresses several times in case things get shifted on the stack but so far this hasn't been necessary.

 The heap buffer in writeLog is setup to hold the printf directives as well as the shellcode.
 Since my addresses will no longer be stored right